nightly-labs/connect/sdk/apps/docs/docs/substrate/connect.md

 }
 ```

 You may also want to specify some additional connection options.
 This can be achieved by creating an object that implements the below interface, and using it inside the `build()` or `buildLazy()` function.
+Note, that the `disableModal` property can be used for implementing a custom [External modal](../../customization/customization/external_modal).

 ```js
 interface ConnectionOptions {